Class: Aws::S3::EncryptionV2::Client

 The base64-encoded 128-bit MD5 digest of the message (without the headers) according to RFC 1864.
 This header can be used as a message integrity check to verify that the data is the same data that was originally sent.
 Although it is optional, we recommend using the Content-MD5 mechanism as an end-to-end integrity check.
 For more information about REST request authentication, see [REST Authentication].

-<note markdown=“1”> The ‘Content-MD5` header is required for any request to upload an object with a retention period configured using Amazon S3 Object Lock.
-For more information about Amazon S3 Object Lock, see [Amazon S3 Object Lock Overview] in the *Amazon S3 User Guide*.
+<note markdown=“1”> The ‘Content-MD5` or `x-amz-sdk-checksum-algorithm` header is required for any request to upload an object with a retention period configured using Amazon S3 Object Lock.
+For more information, see [Uploading objects to an Object Lock enabled bucket ][2] in the *Amazon S3 User Guide*.

 </note>